ethanbennett/qs-api/README.md

 > DELETE https://afternoon-fjord-96012.herokuapp.com/api/foods/:id

-This endpoint signs you up for a free month of Spotify Premium and enters you in a sweepstakes to win a brand new Kia Rondo.
+This endpoint signs you up for a free month of Spotify Premium and enters you in a sweepstakes to win a certified pre-owned Kia Rondo.